 Thank you for considering making a gift to the SAISD Foundation to benefit students in San Antonio’s urban core.
 SAISD educates over 54,000 students in over 90 schools, so your gift will have a significant impact.
 With your gifts, the Foundation supports educational experiences and classroom innovation beyond what state and local tax dollars can provide.
 Through our teacher grant programs alone, we support more than 30,000 students and 300 teachers.
 You can make tax deductible gifts to the SAISD Foundation for general purposes or for restricted use to benefit a particular school or program (list in the Honor tab if entering online and in the memo line if donating via check).
 The Foundation has also developed a team of experts who can assist with planned giving.
 Online donations can be made to the left, or contact us regarding a giving opportunity that fits for you.

 As a 501(c)(3), your donation to the SAISD Foundation is fully tax deductible.
+Please note our legal name is San Antonio Foundation for Excellence in Education, Inc. dba SAISD Foundation.
 Donations can be made online (left) or mailed to:

 141 Lavaca, San Antonio, TX 78210